effierichman/Train-Tracker/README.md

 ### MVP
 - Find and use external api for both open data and mapbox
-- Render data on page
+- Render map and directions
 - get live updates for train schedules, stop, time and delays